 The third variable is the the quality of wood you're using to light the fire with.

 Dry wood is the most important factor!
 As anyone who has ever sat around a campfire knows, the dryer the wood the less smoke and the more efficiently the fire will heat.
 Each of these factors will have an impact on the time it takes to heat to hot tubbing temperature, and more wood will be required to hold the heat in freezing temperatures than in the warmer months - so if you're reading this in the summer, dry that wood and stack it high so you can enjoy your wood fired hot tub when your body needs warming the most.

-We build our wood fired hot tubs to last a lifetime, handbuilding each one with precision and high quality enduring materials made to stand the test of time.
+We build our wood fire hot tubs to last a lifetime, handbuilding each one with precision and high quality enduring materials made to stand the test of time.

 We want your AlumiTub to weather the decades with grace, but there's two simple things customers need to do to ensure it lives up to its potential.
 The first is to always fill the tub with water before lighting the fire.
 This is a step you'll want everyone at your property to know as failing to do so will result in damage to your tub, and possibly yourselves and your property.
 And the second cardinal rule is that it's never left to freeze.
 Those are the only two things that can go wrong, and they're both entirely preventable with simple, low-maintenance care.